-Developments in the Bologna Process have been an important item on the agenda of the CDESR plenary sessions over the past few years, as they were at this year's plenary session, which was be held in Strasbourg on March 6 -7, 2008.
-The 2008 plenary also marks a shift from holding the annual plenary session in autumn to holding it in spring, and the next plenary session will be held on March 5 - 6, 2009.
+Developments in the Bologna Process have been an important item on the agenda of the CDESR plenary sessions over the past few years, as they were at the plenary sessions held between the ministerial conferences in London and Leuven/Louvain-la-Neuve.

 At the 2007 plenary session, the CDESR elected Professor Radu Damian, a government member from Romania, as its Chair and Professor Virgílio Meira Soares, an academic member from Portugal, as its Vice Chair.
-They were reelected at the 2009 plenary session, which also decided to launch work on defining the role of public authorities in ensuring university autonomy and academic freedom and to invite the magna Charta observatory to participate in this work.
-A first aim is to submit a feasibility study to the 2010 plenary of the CDESR, which will be held on March 24 - 25 next year.
+They were reelected at the 2009 plenary session.